ctnava/rxtechnotes/ethics_compliance.md

 ### ⚖️ Court of Law

-`Being liable means you can be prosecuted for misconduct.`
+`Being liable means you are responsible and can be prosecuted for misconduct.`

+Pharmacy technicians work under the direct supervision of pharmacists, but **liability is shared**.
+While pharmacists have the final authority, technicians are **not shielded** from responsibility.
+A technician can still be held liable for **negligence**, **misconduct**, or **violating regulations**; even if acting under a pharmacist's direction.

 Judicial law has two main divisions: